terrytwk/flavorBERT/fart/README.md

 `FART_dataset_enrichment.ipynb` can be optionally used to retrieve more features for molecules which are also listed on PubChem.
 This script produces the `fart_enriched.csv` dataset which additionally includes the columns `PubChemID`, `IUPAC Name`, `Molecular Formula`, `Molecular Weight`, `InChI` and `InChiKey`.

+## Isomeric SMILES Standardization

+To ensure consistent molecular representation across the dataset, the following scripts standardize all SMILES to isomeric format, which preserves stereochemical information (unlike canonical SMILES).
+This is important because the original dataset contained a mix of isomeric and non-isomeric SMILES representations.

+### Workflow:

+1. **`get_pubchem_cid_from_phytocompounds.py`**: Extracts PubChem Compound IDs (CIDs) for compounds in the phytocompounds database by scraping their web pages.
+This is a prerequisite step to enable isomeric SMILES lookup for phytocompound entries.

+2. **`data_extraction.py`**: Creates `fart_uncurated_with_ids.csv` by combining data from individual datasets and enriching entries with PubChem identifiers (PubChemID, InChI, and INCHIKEY).
+This file serves as a lookup table for mapping canonical SMILES to PubChem identifiers needed for isomeric SMILES retrieval.

+3. **`add_isomeric_smiles.py`**: Processes the split datasets (`fart_train.csv`, `fart_val.csv`, `fart_test.csv`) to replace canonical SMILES with isomeric SMILES from PubChem.
+This script:
+   - Matches entries by canonical SMILES to `fart_uncurated_with_ids.csv`
+   - Uses PubChem IDs, InChI, or INCHIKEY to fetch isomeric SMILES via the PubChem API
+   - Replaces the "Canonicalized SMILES" column with isomeric SMILES where available
+   - Removes the "is_multiclass" column
+   - Uses optimized batch processing (up to 100 compounds per API request) to comply with PubChem rate limits (5 requests/second)
+   - Outputs standardized split files in `dataset/isomeric-splits/` with the same filenames

+The resulting isomeric-splits ensure all molecular structures are represented consistently with stereochemistry preserved, which is crucial for accurate taste prediction models.

 ## Random Forest Models

 All three tree-based classifiers were trained in `model/Tree-Baseline-Models.ipynb`.